mongodb-partners/Atlas_to_Redshift/README.md

 Create a table using the [script](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/code/data/create_customer_activity.sql).

 Use the AWS Glue Studio [job](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/code/glue_pyspark_atlas_to_redshift.py)  to load data from MongoDB Atlas to Redshift

+Create a AWS Glue connection with the Amazon Redshift Database

+Create and run a crawler to create tables and link with Redshift Database.

 For setting up the AWS Glue Studio Jobs, pls refer [link](https://github.com/mongodb-partners/S3toAtlas)